< Back to Oral History project: A Hamburger by Any Other Name

-Kyle Spears’s parents, Steve and Kitty, purchased the Busy Bee Café when he was a small child.
+Kyle Spears’s parents, Steve and Kitty, purchased the Busy Bee Café in 1993, when he was a small child.
 Though he never showed much interest in getting involved in the business, he worked part-time as a teenager, and in 2008 began working full-time.

 On April 27, 2011, they Busy Bee Café was destroyed by an EF4 tornado.
 Mr. Spears, along with his family, spent the following year putting all their efforts into rebuilding.
 One year later – on the anniversary of the tornado that torn it down – the Spears’s re-opened the Busy Bee.
 Mr. Spears’s father passed away one month later from throat cancer.